 How long does it take for a house to sell if it needs work done?

-Ultimately, it depends on how much work the house needs and what projects are necessary.
+Ultimately, it depends on how much work the house needs, and the necessary projects.
 For example, if the roof needs to be repaired or replaced, it can set you back several weeks.
-If you’re waiting on contractors, it comes down to how quickly they can come out and make the necessary repairs.

 If you need to sell your house fast and don’t have time to make repairs, Doug Hopkins may be able to help.
 He specializes in buying houses for cash.
 This is the fastest way to sell a home for people facing foreclosures and other time-sensitive issues.